Preparing to complete a rural placement

 - subsidised accommodation (selected sites only, subject to availability, see Accommodation)

-- education support (provided at placement sites and on the GRH website)
+- education support (provided at placement sites, virtually, and on the GRH website; see HERE.)

-- cultural training (see Events for sessions and locations, and to book)
+- cultural training (see HERE for online cultural training that students can access free at any time, and HERE for virtual and face to face sessions and locations, and to book)

 - mentoring support